We’ve collected some resources that should help you in advising students during their college search process.

 Applying for Spring Enrollment

-With the exception of Performing Arts programs and the Comedic Arts program, we admit a limited number of transfer students each spring.
-The deadline to apply is November 1, but since we mail decisions in mid-December and the spring semester begins in mid-January, the turn-around time is tight.
+With the exception of Comedic Arts, Performing Arts, and Interdisciplinary Studies, we admit a limited number of transfer students each spring.
+The deadline to apply is November 1 and applications submitted after this date will be evaluated on a space-available basis until December 3.

 The sooner you apply for spring and submit all the required documents, the sooner you may receive a decision (and, if admitted, receive information on transfer credits, course registration, and orientation).

 Factors Considered for Transfer Admission